Jaguar Land Rover issues FIRST statement after cyber incident hits retail and production activities: ‘No evidence…’ | Company Business News

 No further details or specifics were provided.

+Tata Motors did not immediately respond to queries, according to a Reuters report.

-According to a Reuters report, this disruption adds to JLR's woes after a report in July said it had delayed the launch of its electric Range Rover and Jaguar models for more testing and for demand to pick up.
+This disruption adds to JLR's troubles after reports in July said it had delayed launch of its electric Range Rover and Jaguar models due to “more testing and for demand to pick up”, the report added.

+As per a PTI report, the auto major has also been under stress from tariffs imposed United States President Donald Trump, and welcomed the recent trade deal that eases some pressure on its auto exports to the American market.

 The automaker is the latest British company to be hit by a cyber security incident in recent months amid a surge in cyber and ransomware attacks globally, as increasingly sophisticated threat actors disrupt operations and compromise sensitive data.